TwilightZebby/MooBot/README.md

     - The User running the Command has __not__ disabled the button using the `button` argument;
     - __AND__ a GIF has __not__ been requested to be included by the User running the Command using the `gif` argument

+## Action Context Commands
+"Shortcut" versions of the Action Slash Commands - using User Context Commands.

+Please note that these will NOT have GIFs attached, custom reason support, nor the Return Action Button.

+### `"Headpat User"`
+> *Outputs a message in chat, giving the specified User a headpat.*

+### `"Bonk User"`
+> *Outputs a message in chat, bonking the specified User.*

 <!-- Divider